9 Parents Whose Kids Have Been in Foster Care Speak Up for Change in the System

 Kimberly, New York City

-7-, 12-,and 15-year-old children spent six months in foster care.
+7-, 12-,and 15-year-old children spent six months in foster care

 I was overwhelmed.
 I knew I had to get medical attention, so I went to the hospital.
 I recognized that I was under emotional distress at the time — I was taking care of my kids by myself, on a fixed income.
 I didn’t have any alternative child-care arrangements because I was a single parent.
 And as a survivor of domestic violence, I didn’t think it’d be in their best interest to call up the abuser.
 I already had an active case for one of the smaller children’s behavior, so I called up the CPS [Child Protective Services] worker and said, “I’m gonna go to the hospital.”
 At the hospital, I explained my situation to the staff, and they decided to give me a psychiatric evaluation.
 After they admitted me, the only thought racing through my mind was: Where are my kids, what’s going to happen with them?